Information Technology Courses

 Web Systems and Technologies

-In-depth study of the complete website development process, from concept to finish, with emphasis on application, design, and development.
-Focus is on using the latest client-side and server-side technologies to enhance the Web presence of a business.
-Topics include multimedia and interactivity online commerce, Internet security, and the study of human computer interaction.
+In-depth study of the complete website development process, from concept to finish, with emphasis on full stack development while using industry standard tools, libraries, and frameworks.
+Topics include HTML, CSS, scripting, responsiveness, accessibility, and the study of human computer interaction.
 3 Credits (3 Lecture) Prerequisite(s): CIT180 and CIT260.
-Spring Only.